Cristian Daminuță

 Cristian Alexandru Daminuță (born 15 February 1990) is a Romanian professional footballer who plays as a centre back or defensive midfielder.

 Club career

 Politehnica Timișoara

 Daminuță made his debut for Politehnica Timișoara in the 2005–06 Divizia A season, against Dinamo București.

-Internazionale Milano
+Inter Milan

-In 2008, he was signed by Internazionale, spending the 2008–09 season with the Internazionale's youth team.
+In 2008, he was signed by Inter Milan, spending the 2008–09 season with the Inter Milan youth team.

 Modena loan

 On 15 July 2009, both Modena and Internazionale confirmed that Daminuță would spend the 2009–10 season on loan at Modena.
 He made his Serie B debut on 11 September 2009 against Lecce, when he came on the pitch at the 89th minute.

 Dinamo București loan

 At the start of 2010, he was loaned at Dinamo București.

-Milan & L'Aquila loan
+AC Milan & L'Aquila loan

-On 16 July 2010, Daminuță signed with A.C.
-Milan. only to be sent on loan to L'Aquila a month later.
+On 16 July 2010, Daminuță signed with AC Milan. only to be sent on loan to L'Aquila a month later.

 Virtus Cupello

 Daminuță joined Italian club ASD Virtus Cupello on 21 August 2019.
 He only appeared in one match, getting also on the scoresheet, before returning to Romania.